Formality of a higher-codimensional Swiss-Cheese operad: Introduction

-In Section~\ref{sec:prerequisites}, we write down some necessary background on operads, the little disks operads, and the theory of piecewise algebraic forms.
-In Section~\ref{sec.defin-comp-with}, we define the Fulton--MacPherson compactification $\VFM_{mn}$ and we compare it with $\VSC_{mn}$ and with the operad $\Disk_{m \subset n}^{\fr}$ of locally constant factorization algebras on $\{\R^{m} \subset \R^{n}\}$~\cite{AyalaFrancisTanaka2017a}.
+Section~\ref{sec:prerequisites} contains background on operads, the little disks operads, and piecewise semi-algebraic forms.
+In Section~\ref{sec.defin-comp-with}, we define the compactifications $\VFM_{mn}$ and we compare them with $\VSC_{mn}$.
 We give examples of $\VSC_{mn}$-algebras based on relative iterated loop spaces.
-In Section~\ref{sec:cohom-sfm}, we compute the cohomology of the operad $\VSC_{mn}$.
-We also give a presentation by generators and relations of its homology $\vsc_{mn} = H_{*}(\VSC_{mn})$.
+In Section~\ref{sec:cohom-sfm}, we compute the cohomology of $\VSC_{mn}$.
+We give a presentation of its homology $\vsc_{mn} = H_{*}(\VSC_{mn})$.
 In Section~\ref{sec.graph-complexes}, we start by reviewing Kontsevich's proof of the formality of the little disks operad, and we define the cooperad $\vgraphs_{mn}$ that will be used to adapt that proof to $\VFM_{mn}$.
-We moreover construct the map from $\vgraphs_{mn}$ to forms on $\VFM_{mn}$ using integrals.
-Finally, in Section~\ref{sec:proof-formality}, we complete the proof of the main theorem.
-We first show that certain integrals used in the definition of $\vgraphs_{mn}$ can be simplified.
-Then we construct the map into $H^{*}(\VFM_{mn})$ and we show that all our maps are quasi-isomorphisms.
+We moreover construct the map from $\vgraphs_{mn}$ to $\OmPA^{*}(\VFM_{mn})$ using integrals.
+In Section~\ref{sec:proof-formality}, we first show that certain integrals used in the definition of $\vgraphs_{mn}$ can be simplified.
+We construct the map into $H^{*}(\VFM_{mn})$ and we show that all our maps are quasi-isomorphisms.
 In Appendix~\ref{sec:twist-relat-cooper}, we define twisting of relative cooperads.
-In Appendix~\ref{sec:semi-algebr-comp}, we sketch a proof that $\VFM_{mn}(U,V)$ is an SA manifold and that the canonical projections are SA bundles.
+In Appendix~\ref{sec:semi-algebr-comp}, we sketch a proof that $\VFM_{mn}(U,V)$ is an SA manifold and that canonical projections are SA bundles.

 \paragraph{Acknowledgments}